AI - 2 Chatbots Debating Each Other (Difficulty: 4)

 - The debate is entering the cross-examination phase

-- Now the pro chatbot should ask the first question
+- instruct the pro chatbot to ask the first question

 Can you try to compose this request?